/*

 You amend your alternate to KSLE.
 KSLE has reasonable weather trends but is 65 NM north of KMFR, which means if you have to use it, you are flying past your destination into weather whose trend is unknown at that time.
 You have fuel for it.
 The geometry is a choice.

-<<link "Continue" "Dec8">><</link>><<set $alternateThin to true>>
+<<link "Note the geometry and continue" "Dec8">><</link>><<set $alternateThin to true>>

 <<set $badchoices to $badchoices + 1>>